ddvk/remarkable-hacks/README.md

 ## Disclaimer
 *The files are offered without any warranty and you will be violating the reMarkable SA EULA by using them.
-There may be bugs, you may loose data, etc. *
+There may be bugs, you may loose data, etc.* i
 *The only guarantee is that there is no code with ill intent included*